godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

     You will also need to copy the example SConstruct file into the gdextension_cpp_example project root folder.
     Download :download:`the SConstruct file we prepared <files/cpp_example/SConstruct>`.

-    In the project's root folder run the following command to generate the ``compile_commands.json``:
+    In the project's root folder, run the following command to generate ``compile_commands.json``:

     .. code-block:: none